biomed-AI/SCHAP/README.md

 - To install the SANGO, please follow the guidelines in https://github.com/biomed-AI/SANGO

 ### Environment Installation
-- To run scRNA-generic/ preprocess & visualization for ADClust and GraphCS
+- To run scRNA-generic / preprocess & visualization for ADClust and GraphCS

 ```bash
 conda create -n singler --file spec-scrna-list.txt